Choline: The Essential Nutrient for Brain Health

 Prenatal Choline & Cognitive Development

-Groundbreaking research led by **Dr. Marie Caudill** and colleagues at Cornell University, published in *The FASEB Journal* (2018), demonstrated that higher maternal choline intake during the third trimester resulted in **faster information processing speeds** in infants.
-Follow-up studies suggest these benefits may persist, highlighting choline's critical role in programming brain development.
+Groundbreaking research led by Dr. Marie Caudill at Cornell University (published in The FASEB Journal, 2018) demonstrated that higher maternal choline intake during the third trimester resulted in faster information processing speeds in infants, highlighting choline's critical role in programming brain development.

 Choline & Adult Cognitive Function

-Studies using data from large cohorts like the Framingham Offspring Study have linked higher dietary choline intake to **better cognitive performance**, particularly in verbal memory and visual memory domains.
-Research published in the *American Journal of Clinical Nutrition* (2011) supports this association, suggesting lifelong adequate intake is beneficial.
+Studies using data from the Framingham Offspring Study have linked higher dietary choline intake to better cognitive performance, particularly in verbal and visual memory domains (American Journal of Clinical Nutrition, 2011).

-Systematic reviews and meta-analyses, such as one published in the *Journal of Alzheimer's Disease* (2017), have examined specific choline forms like CDP-Choline (Citicoline).
-They found evidence suggesting benefits for **memory and attention**, particularly in older adults experiencing cognitive decline or following neurological events like stroke.
+Systematic reviews examining specific forms like CDP-Choline (Citicoline) found evidence suggesting benefits for memory and attention, particularly in older adults experiencing cognitive decline or recovering from stroke (Journal of Alzheimer's Disease, 2017).

-Getting enough choline is crucial, but ensuring it's effectively absorbed and utilized by the body, especially the brain, presents challenges that impact supplement quality:
+Getting enough choline is crucial, but ensuring it's effectively absorbed and utilized by the body, especially the brain, presents challenges that heavily impact supplement quality.

 • Form Matters: Basic forms like Choline Bitartrate have lower bioavailability and less efficient transport into the brain compared to Alpha-GPC or CDP-Choline.

-• Co-Factor Dependency: Choline metabolism and utilization rely on other nutrients, especially B-vitamins (like B12 and Folate) and minerals involved in methylation cycles.
+• Co-Factor Dependency: Choline metabolism relies on other nutrients, especially B-vitamins (like B12 and Folate).
 Isolated choline may be less effective.

-• Inadequate Formulation Technology: Poorly designed supplements suffer from instability and degradation, failing to protect the nutrient for optimal absorption.
+• Inadequate Formulation: Poorly designed supplements suffer from instability and degradation in the harsh acid of the stomach.

 Bioavailability refers to the proportion of a nutrient that enters circulation and reaches its target tissue.
-For brain health, this means not only absorbing choline into the blood but also efficiently crossing the **blood-brain barrier**.
-Advanced forms like Alpha-GPC and CDP-Choline are specifically valued for their superior ability to reach the brain compared to simpler choline salts.
+For brain health, this means not only absorbing choline into the blood but efficiently crossing the blood-brain barrier.

-Hardy Nutritionals® directly addresses the bioavailability challenge with their proprietary **NutraTek™ mineral delivery technology**, applied across their comprehensive micronutrient formulas which include optimal forms and amounts of choline alongside necessary co-factors.
+Hardy Nutritionals addresses the bioavailability challenge with their proprietary NutraTek™ delivery technology, applied across their comprehensive micronutrient formulas to ensure optimal forms and amounts of choline alongside necessary co-factors cross the blood-brain barrier.

-Use code TAPROOT for 15% off ALL orders, forever.
+Use offer code TAPROOT for 15% off ALL orders, forever.

 Frequently Asked Questions